On Odd Rainbow Cycles in Edge-Colored Graphs: Introduction

 \begin{theorem}[Czygrinow et al.~\cite{CMNO}] For every even integer $\ell \geq 4$, every edge-colored graph $(G, c)$ on $n \geq N_0(\ell)$ many vertices satisfying $\delta^c(G) \geq (n+5)/3$ admits a rainbow $\ell$-cycle $C_{\ell}$. \end{theorem}

 It was shown in~\cite{CMNO} that Theorem~\ref{thm:even} is best possible for every even $\ell \not\equiv 0$ (mod 3).

 Theorem~\ref{thm:Li} holds non-vacuously when $n \geq 3$, and one may seek to quantify $n_0(\ell)$ and $N_0(\ell)$ in Theorems~\ref{thm:odd} and~\ref{thm:even}.
 The proof of Theorem~\ref{thm:even} depends on an application of the Szemer\'edi Regularity Lemma~\cite{Szem1, Szem2}, and therefore gives very poor bounds on $N_0(\ell)$.
 Our proof of Theorem~\ref{thm:odd} is elementary, and easily provides $n_0(\ell) = O(\ell^2)$.
-For the interested Reader, we provide a more detailed analysis in our final section which establishes the order of magnitude for $n_0(\ell)$. \begin{theorem} The function $n_0(\ell)$ in Theorem~\ref{thm:odd} satisfies $n_0(\ell) \le 432 \ell + 1$. \end{theorem}
+For the interested Reader, we provide a more detailed analysis in our final section which establishes that $n_0(\ell)$ is linear in $\ell$. \begin{theorem} The function $n_0(\ell)$ in Theorem~\ref{thm:odd} satisfies $n_0(\ell) \le 432 \ell$. \end{theorem}

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:Li}, we sketch Li's proof~\cite{li2013rainbow} of Theorem~\ref{thm:Li}, and note the elements there which provide a basis for our approach here.
+In Section~\ref{sec:1.1}, we discuss further results and context regarding rainbow cycle problems.
+In Section~\ref{sec:Li}, we sketch Li's proof~\cite{li2013rainbow} of Theorem~\ref{thm:Li} and note the elements there which provide a basis for our approach here.
 In Section~\ref{sec:tools}, we extend this proof to develop several tools useful for proving Theorems~\ref{thm:odd} and~\ref{thm:ell}.
 In Section~\ref{sec:odd}, we prove Theorem~\ref{thm:odd}, and in Section~\ref{sec:ell}, we prove Theorem~\ref{thm:ell}.
-In the entirety of this paper, we employ the following observations. \begin{remark} \rm Every edge-colored graph $(G, c)$ admits an edge-minimal spanning subgraph $H \subseteq G$ satisfying $\delta^c(G) = \delta^c(H)$.
-Every rainbow subgraph of $H$ is also a rainbow subgraph of $G$, so it suffices to assume in Theorems~\ref{thm:Li}--\ref{thm:ell} that $(G, c)$ is edge-minimal.
+In the entirety of this paper, we employ the following observations. \begin{remark} \rm We say that an edge-colored graph $(G, c)$ is {\it edge-minimal} when every $e \in E(G)$ satisfies $\delta^c(G - e) < \delta^c(G)$.
+Every edge-colored graph $(G, c)$ admits an edge-minimal spanning subgraph $H \subseteq G$ satisfying $\delta^c(G) = \delta^c(H)$, so in Theorems~\ref{thm:Li}--\ref{thm:ell} it suffices to assume that $(G, c)$ is already edge-minimal.
 As such, $(G, c)$ admits no three commonly colored edges $\{u, v\}, \{v, w\}, \{w, x\} \in E(G)$, as removing $\{v, w\} \in E(G)$ violates edge-minimality. $\Box$ \end{remark}